-Rat and mouse numbers tend to rise as cooler weather forces them to search for food closer to our homes, especially sheds and garages where we feed our dogs or cats and in the house, too.
+Rat and mouse numbers tend to rise as cooler or wetter weather forces them to search for food closer to our homes, especially sheds and garages where we feed our dogs or cats and in the house, too.
 Be aware that rat baits might be out on neighbouring properties and contact your vet if your pet appears off-colour.

 Why control rats?